gemanepa/swiftui-pokedex/README.md

 ### 4. Lazy Loading and Asynchronous Image Loading

 -   Utilizes lazy loading to optimize performance by only loading data for the visible items.
--   Implements asynchronous image loading using SwiftUI's `AsyncImage` for displaying Pokémon images.
+-   Implements asynchronous image loading using SwiftUI's `AsyncImage` for displaying Pokémon images taking advantage of the `onAppear` and `onDisappear` modifiers in the `PokemonListView` to dynamically load and cancel the loading of images based on their visibility in the list.

 ## Installation